tom-cat-mao/compiler-backend/README.md

    deactivate
    ```

-## Frontend

-A web-based frontend has been developed for interacting with the compiler backend, allowing users to input arithmetic expressions and view the compilation results through a user-friendly interface.

-### Frontend Structure
-- **Directory**: `frontend/`
-- **Main File**: `frontend/static/index.html` - The primary interface for user interaction with the compiler.
-- **Test File**: `frontend/static/test_usability.html` - A test interface for evaluating frontend usability.

-### Frontend Content
-- **Input Field**: Allows users to enter arithmetic expressions (e.g., `1 + 2 * 3`).
-- **Compile Button**: Triggers the compilation process by sending the input expression to the backend API.
-- **Results Display**: Shows the compilation results in four sections:
-  - **Abstract Syntax Tree (AST)**: The parsed structure of the expression.
-  - **Intermediate Code**: The three-address code representation.
-  - **Optimized Code**: The intermediate code after optimizations like constant folding.
-  - **Target Code**: The final assembly-like code.

-The frontend is built using Vue.js, included via a CDN for simplicity, avoiding complex build tools and ensuring a lightweight setup.

 ### Pascal Compiler Limitations
 **Note**: The current implementation of the Pascal compiler frontend has specific limitations in the parser that may cause "Invalid program syntax" errors for certain Pascal constructs.
 These limitations include:
 - **Comments**: The parser does not support "//" style comments.
 Use (* *) style comments if needed, or avoid comments in test programs.